.kkrieger: Procedural content

 The entire game uses only 97,280 bytes of disk space.
 In contrast, most contemporaneous first-person shooters filled one or more CDs or DVDs.
 According to the developers, .kkrieger itself would take up around 200–300 MB of space if it had been stored the conventional way.

 The game music and sounds are produced by a multifunctional synthesizer called V2, which is fed a continuous stream of MIDI data.
 The synthesizer then produces the music in real time.

 Reception

-The game won two German game developer prizes at the Deutscher Entwicklerpreis in 2006, in Innovation and Advancement.
+The game won first place in the Breakpoint competition as well as two German game developer prizes at the Deutscher Entwicklerpreis in 2006, in Innovation and Advancement.

 Gaming website Acid-Play gave the game 2/5 stars and a mixed review, mainly praising the game's file size, calling it "not a featureless game, but one whose limitations break barriers in terms of what can be done" and ultimately stating that "you'll never find a game which has this much and comes in such a small package."